Flava (TV channel)

-Flava was a British hip-hop music television channel owned and operated by Sony Pictures Television.

-It was launched in June 2004 and was formerly called B4 TV, a previous pre-launch music channel from CSC Media Group.
-Flava broadcast for 24 hours a day and played Hip Hop, Urban and R&B music from the late 1970s to the 2010s.
-It also occasionally showed films and original programming (#PLAY).
-The channel advertised itself as 100% Old Skool Hip-Hop/R&B 24/7.
+Flava was a British hip-hop music television channel owned by Sony Pictures Television.
+Launched in June 2004 as B4 TV by CSC Media Group, Flava broadcast hip-hop, urban, and R&B music from the late 1970s to the 2010s.
+It also occasionally aired films and original programming.
+The channel promoted itself as "100% Old Skool Hip-Hop/R&B 24/7."